PCMDI/pcmdi.github.io/CMIP6/index.md

 ## Overview:
 The [WCRP][WCRP] Working Group on Coupled Modelling ([WGCM][WGCM]) oversees the Coupled Model Intercomparison Project, which is now in its 6th phase.
-Background information about CMIP and its phases can be found on [PCMDI-hosted pages][MIPs] as well as on the [WGCM website][WGCM].
+Background information about CMIP and its phases can be found on [WGCM website][WGCM] as well as on the [PCMDI-hosted pages][MIPs].
+An [introductory overview][WCRP-CMIP6] of CMIP6 is also provided by the WGCM.

 Practical information for those interested in participating in CMIP6 is provided in [three guides][cmip6GuideHomepage], tailored to different groups:

 1. [Modelers][modelers] carrying out CMIP6 simulations,
 1. [Data managers][dataManagers] responsible for data node operations, and